 Our first child (our daughter Dawn) was born later that year and was brought up for the first few years of her life at the Punch.
-We were soon drawn back into the world of watery wireless again and it was here that the Laser project came about.
-The pub soon became a 'Mecca' for radio enthusiasts, and it did become a bit too hot for a time, although the DTI's suspicions that the pub was the nerve centre of the operation were misguided.
-We hiured a really good management couple and bought a hous six miles away at the other side of Herne Bay.
+We were soon drawn back into the world of watery wireless again and it was while at the Punch Tavern that the Laser project came about.
+The pub soon became a 'Mecca' for radio enthusiasts; things did become a bit too hot for a time, although the DTI's suspicions that the pub was the nerve centre of the operation were misguided.
+We hired a really good management couple and bought a house six miles away at the other side of Herne Bay.
 We decided to sell the tenancy of the Punch in the mid 80s and after a brief experience with another radio ship, we spent some time in the Bahamas.

 Paul then did some training of pub managers for Vaux Brewery but by the 1990s was spending more time on radio work in Poland, Lithuania, Russia, etc. Radio consultancy work with a variety of radio stations throughout the 1990s ment long periods in Holland and Germany and and then seven years in the Isle of Man.